 This publication was printed with Federal funds from the National Park Service, U.S. Department of the Interior.
-The contents and opinions do not necessarily reflect the views or policies of the Department of the Interior.
-The U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, disability or age.
-Any person who believes he or she has been discriminated against in should contact the Office of Equal Opportunity, National Park Service, 1849 C Street NW, Washington, D.C.
-20240
+However, the contents and opinions do not necessarily reflect the views or policies of the Department of the Interior.
+Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, disability, or age in its federally assisted programs.
+If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to Chief-Office of Equal Opportunity, U.S. Department of the Interior, National Park Service, 1201 Eye St., NW (2740), Washington, D.C.
+20005.